-- Ask your other family members to avoid streaming video or playing online games during your lesson.
-Web browsing or even Social Media, without video, is probably not a big factor.
+- Ask your other family members to stop streaming video or playing online games during your lesson.
+Web browsing and Social Media, without video, shouldn’t be a problem.

 - If you’re using a laptop or desktop, directly connect via a network cable to your modem.
 These cables come in lengths of 50 and 100 feet, and are worth the trouble to plug and unplug!